Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry: Equivariant Descent and Equivariant Categories on Smooth Manifolds and on Varieties

 \begin{dfn} Let $F = (F,\overline{F})\colon \Sf(G)^{\op} \to \fCat$ be a pre-equivariant pseudofunctor on $X$.
 The \emph{equivariant category} of $F$ over $X$ is defined to be the category $F_G(X) := \PC(F)$. \end{dfn}

 \begin{example} Here are some examples of equivariant categories which appear in equivariant algebraic geometry, equivariant differential geometry, and equivariant algebraic topology.
-As before, $G$ here is a smooth algebraic group over a field $K$, $X$ is a left $G$-variety, $L$ is a Lie group satisfying Assumption \ref{Assume on Lie groups}, and $M$ is a smooth left $L$-space with $\SMan$ group action $L \times M \to M$. \begin{enumerate} \item If $\Dbb,\Dbb^b$ are the pseudofunctors
+As before, $G$ here is a smooth algebraic group over a field $K$, $X$ is a left $G$-variety, $L$ is a Lie group satisfying Assumption \ref{Assume on Lie groups}, and $M$ is a smooth left $L$-space with $\SMan$ group action $L \times M \to M$.
+Note that we are illustrating the uses of the equivariant category formalism and that these categories need not necessarily carry interesting tangent structures. \begin{enumerate} \item If $\Dbb,\Dbb^b$ are the pseudofunctors

 with

 on objects $\Gamma$ and